What is URL Structure? SEO Guide for Beginners

 URL depth, meaning the number of folder levels, signals page importance.
 A page at example.com/seo-guide is perceived as more important than one at example.com/blog/category/seo/beginner/seo-guide.
 Shallower URLs tend to carry slightly more weight.

 Changing URLs after a page has been indexed requires a 301 redirect from the old URL to the new one.
-Without a redirect, you lose all the link equity the original URL accumulated and create 404 errors that hurt user experience.
+A 301 Moved Permanently response tells clients and search engines that the resource has permanently moved to the address in the Location header.
+Per MDN, search engines that receive a 301 attribute the links pointing at the original URL to the redirected resource, which is how a redirect preserves your ranking.
+Without one, you lose the link equity the original URL accumulated and create 404 errors that hurt user experience.

 How to Improve URL Structure on Your Site